-I don’t blame prospective clients for asking (and we’re asked often), “How can writing blog posts turn into website visitors into leads and new customers?”
-It really is the Big Question they need to understand before making a commitment to inbound (or content) marketing.I could give you the complex answer (ask me some time, I love when people ask), but today I’m going to provide the simplest, most direct answer.
+Prospective clients often ask, “How can writing blog posts turn into website visitors into leads and new customers?”
+It really is the Big Question they need to understand before committing to inbound—or content—marketing.

-So Need More Leads is generating 2 to 3 leads per month from a blog post that they wrote 6 months ago.
-What happens when NML continues to write blog posts and optimizes them as recommended below?
+That company is now generating 2 to 3 leads per month from a blog post that they wrote six months ago.
+What happens when they continue to write blog posts and optimize them as recommended below?
 They start to generate a steady stream of leads from these blogs—and each time they create a new offer or have another blog post that finds success, they see more leads coming in.

-You know the 80/20 Rule.
-It applies here, too (it applies almost everywhere!).
-Expect 80% (or more) of your leads to come from 20% (or fewer) of your blog posts, just as NML has experienced.
-I can’t guarantee you that one or two of your first 10 blog articles are going to hit paydirt.
+You know the 80/20 Rule; it applies here, too.
+Expect 80% (or more) of your leads to come from 20% (or fewer) of your blog posts.
+We can’t guarantee you that one of your first 10 blog articles are going to hit paydirt.
 You may need to write 50 or more before you see some of them regularly cranking out leads.
-There are a lot of technical reasons why this is true (it’s not just your writing!), so I always urge clients to keep the faith and continue posting.
-I’ve never seen it fail over the long term.
+There are a lot of technical reasons why this is true—it’s not just your writing!
+We always urge clients to keep faith and continue posting.
+We’ve never seen it fail over the long term.

-5 Things Every Good Blog Post Needs to Generate Leads
+5 Things Every Blog Post Needs to Generate Leads

 1. Written for Your Target Persona(s)

 In order to generate leads utilizing content or inbound marketing, you have to know first who you are writing for, who you’re trying to attract to your website.
 If you have no destination, any road will get you there, right?
 If you have no target, you will have few visitors and no leads.
-So do some research about your target audience and learn about what they are looking for online and how you can solve their challenges.
+Research your target audience and learn about what they're looking for online and how you can solve their challenges.
 Write about and create offers related to those things that they are searching for and asking about online.

 2. Sound Keyword Strategy

 The best content in the world won’t help anyone (not your target, not your company) if it can’t be found.
-Online searchers search using certain words and phrases they think will get them the content they want; those words and phrases are called keywords.
-Do everything that you can to get your posts found and properly indexed by Google by utilizing a sound keyword strategy of inserting those specific and relevant words and phrases in your blog content.
+Prospects search using certain words and phrases they think will get them the content they want; those words and phrases are called keywords.
+Do everything you can to get your posts found and properly indexed by Google by utilizing a sound keyword strategy of inserting those specific and relevant words and phrases in your blog content.
 But don’t go overboard and try to game the system by writing jargon-filled posts.
-Write for humans and not computers and you should do well.
+Write for humans and not computers.

 3. Good Call to Action

-At the conclusion of every blog post there needs to be a call to action or something that the reader is asked to do to further their knowledge or to learn more about the topic being discussed in the blog post.
-This is where a number of inbound marketing programs fail.. they simply forget to or do a poor job of inserting a call to action and moving someone from being a blog reader to a lead.
+At the conclusion of every blog post there needs to be a call to action (CTA) where the reader is asked to further their knowledge or to learn more about the topic being discussed in the blog post.
+This is where a number of inbound marketing programs fail—they simply forget to, or do a poor job of, inserting a call to action and moving someone from being a blog reader to a lead.